csl-uth/PG-SLAM_fpga/README.md

 The results are created inside `xclbin` directory.
 Software binary is named `host` and the hardware binary `<name>.hw.xclbin`.

 ### Run
-For our experiments we use the living-room trajectory 2 [ICL-NUIM dataset](https://www.doc.ic.ac.uk/~ahanda/VaFRIC/iclnuim.html).
-We create the `.raw` format using the `scene2raw.cpp` program of the slambench1 repo.
+For our experiments we use the four living-room trajectories [ICL-NUIM dataset](https://www.doc.ic.ac.uk/~ahanda/VaFRIC/iclnuim.html) and the three trajectories of the datasets branch.
+We create the `.raw` format using the `scene2raw.cpp` program of the slambench1 repo, using floats to save the pixels.
 Depending on the input trajectory you must provide the necessary arguments.
-For instance, to run trajectory 2 (using the default parameters) you must type the command:
+For instance, to run rb.traj0 (using the default parameters) you must type the command:

 `./host -i rb_trj0.raw -s 8 -p 4.0,4.0,4.0 -r 1 -c 2 -k 570.342,570.342,319.5,239.5 -a 50 -e 5 -o output.log -x hwKernels.hw.xclbin`

+To run the ICL-NUIM trajectories, replace camera intrinsics using `-k 481.2,480,320,240`.

 ### Get in Touch